-For the period covering 1st September 2023 to 31st of March 2024, in the event of no further fleet replacements taking place during that period, it is estimated that the council could incur fines of up to £103k due to those vehicles which are non-compliant (and not covered by the grace period) rising to £177k in a full financial year.
+For the period covering 1st September 2023 to 31st of March 2024, in the event of no further fleet replacements taking place during that period, it was originally estimated that the council could incur fines of up to £103k due to those vehicles which are non-compliant (and not covered by the grace period) rising to £177k in a full financial year.
+However the fines have now been reduced to £75k due to departments disposing of vehicles, whilst preparations to replace them are underway.
+The revised figures for a full financial year is now £129k, a reduction of £48k.

 Replacement of non-compliant vehicles is in progress with service managers which should reduce exposure to ULEZ fines, however, it should be noted that these replacements are subject to potential delay in terms of supply chains and procurement complexities.
-Fleet replacement costs are funded from the corporate fleet replacement reserve.